Ivan's Blog

 Repulsive Display from Tyson's Corner

-You see, as Mike Tyson was sitting on the stool in the corner after the sixth round, having taken a lot of clean shots to the head, in a dazed state, and clearly looking like he didn't want to continue, the instant replay on the pay-per-view broadcast with amplified audio was able to clearly and sickeningly reveal that everyone in his corner except the head trainer was actually yelling at the head trainer to NOT stop the fight.
+As Mike Tyson was sitting on the stool in the corner after the sixth round, having taken a lot of clean shots to the head, in a dazed state, and clearly looking like he didn't want to continue, the instant replay on the pay-per-view broadcast with amplified audio was able to clearly reveal that everyone in his corner except the head trainer was actually yelling at the head trainer to NOT stop the fight.

 If you rewind through the magic of TIVO and listen carefully, the actual quotes are as follows, with the assistant cornermen yelling the following at the head cornerman: "Come on, come on, leave him alone!
 Leave him the f--k alone!
 Just leave him alone!
 Come on, don't f--k with me!
 Leave him the f---k alone!"